 Other opportunities may include joining our shelter photography team, assisting our bio writing team, greeting visitors, blogging, guiding tours, becoming a feline friend or going through additional training to walk and exercise shelter dogs.

 Shelter photography -- Our shelter dog photography team is headed up by Michelle Shields.
-Photos of all new arrivals are usually taken on Sundays at the shelter.
+Photos of all new arrivals are usually taken on Weekends at the shelter.
 Michelle is always looking for assistants who are willing to get down and dirty while helping get that most photogenic angle of each dog.

 Dog and cat biographies -- Connecting with one of our dogs or cats on social media is huge.
 We need not only do a photo that is a show-stopper, but also a bio connected to that photo that will lure the potential adopter into the shelter.
 Our bio fact collectors shadow the photography team on Sundays to gather information on each dog and write it up in the most creative yet accurate way.